2025 Gaza City offensive

 On 20 August 2025, during the Gaza war, Israel announced it had formally begun the "first stages" of a military offensive aiming to seize control of Gaza City from Hamas, referred to in plans as Operation Gideon's Chariots II or Operation Gideon's Chariots B (Note: In the Hebrew alphabet, the letter Bet (ב) (B in the Latin alphabet), is equivalent to the number two.) (מבצע מרכבות גדעון ב').
 These early stages were superseded by an expanded main offensive that began on 15 September.
 Israel framed the offensive as a continuation or a second part of Operation Gideon's Chariots, which lasted from 16 May to 4 August 2025.

-Hamas announced a counteroffensive titled Operation Moses' Staff in response to the Israeli operations.
-It also reportedly transferred Israeli hostages to combat zones in Gaza City, where they were intended to be used as human shields.
+Hamas announced a counter-offensive titled Operation Moses' Staff in response to the Israeli operations.
+It also allegedly transferred Israeli hostages to combat zones in Gaza City, where they were intended to be used as human shields.

 Experts said that the offensive would exacerbate the ongoing humanitarian crisis in the Gaza Strip, with the Integrated Food Security Phase Classification (IPC) having confirmed a famine in Gaza City on 22 August.
 Israel also warned that unless Hamas yielded to its terms, the city could be destroyed.
 By 30 September, around 1,250 buildings were reported to have been destroyed in the city, with several residential areas having been destroyed by Israeli bombings.

-On 4 October 2025, following a positive response by Hamas to a peace plan and a call by American president Donald Trump for Israel to stop bombing the Gaza Strip, the Israel Defense Forces (IDF) halted its offensive on orders of Israeli prime minister Benjamin Netanyahu.
+On 4 October 2025, following a positive response by Hamas to a peace plan and a call by American president Donald Trump for Israel to cease its military advances in the Gaza Strip, the Israel Defense Forces (IDF) has halted on orders of Israeli prime minister Benjamin Netanyahu.
 Following the implementation of the peace plan's ceasefire on 10 October, Israeli forces withdrew from parts of Gaza City.